tx-project/tx/docs/running/tpus.md

 ## Setting up tx

-Once you are logged into the VM, install `uv` and clone the repository with
+Once you are logged into the VM, install `uv` and clone the `tx` repository with

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh